 He said the hardest transition they ever undertook was implementing POS systems, or point of sale.
-Twenty years ago he devised a custom system he still uses today that automatically updates food costs as prices change.
+Lots of these exist on the market, such as the Revel Systems options, but twenty years ago he devised a custom system he still uses today that automatically updates food costs as prices change.

 The couple wanted to keep the flagship Lincoln store even after deciding to open the new one in Omaha.
 But the Lincoln hotel changed ownership, and when lease negotiations stalled, Craig said “we saw the writing on the wall.”
 The couple has brought some veteran Lincoln staff to Omaha.